MoloFinance/PublicAPIDocumentation/source/index.html.md

 You will need to provide the following parameters:

 - `application_id` The ID of the application this applicant should be attached to.
 - `is_lead` Is this applicant the lead applicant on this application?
 Each application requires one and only one lead applicant.
-A boolean
+A boolean.
-- `taxable_income` A decimal value with 2 decimal places.
-This value is presumed to be in GBP
+- `taxable_income` A decimal value.
+Up to 11 digits long, including 2 decimal places.
+This value is presumed to be in GBP.
-- `email` The customer's email address
+- `email` The customer's email address.
 - `title` The customer's title, one of **(Do we really need this?)**
     - "mr"
     - "mx"